UNICORE-EU/uftp-docs/source/admin-docs/authserver/authserver-manual.rst

 It comes with all required scripts and config files to be run as a standalone application.
 To install, unzip the downloaded package into a directory of your choice.

+For a quick installation in just a few steps using the provided test
+certificates, see :ref:`authserver-test-installation`.

 .. note::
  You can run the service in an existing :ref:`UNICORE/X server
  <unicore-docs:unicorex>`.
 Please see